What is it?

 Braces and supports

 There are a large number of options that can help in relieving symptoms of low back pain and that can be used in the rehab management of your problem.
 There are braces and supports, postural cushion supports, creams and more.
 Your therapist may often refer you to get a self mobilising tool which you can use yourself to manage your problem.

 Do I see my doctor?

-- If symptoms persist, your physiotherapist will advise when you need to see your doctor
+If symptoms persist, your therapist will advise when you need to see your doctor